redballoonio/video-plugin/readme.txt

 * Modal: as a modal,
 * Gallery:  multiple videos in a gallery

-## Shortcodes

-### One of these options must be set:

-`id='[video id]' (default: blank)`
-This is the id of the video page in Wordpress that this links to.
-If you set the type to gallery then you can add multiple comma separated ids.

-`youtube_id="[youtube-video-id]" (default: blank)`
-This is the id of the youtube video you want to link to.
-This is the 11 digit code at the end of a youtube video's url.
-You cannot have multiple youtube ids.

-`iframe_url="[non-youtube-url]" (default:blank)`
-If the video isn't a youtube video then a the url gets added into a responsive iframe.
-This isn't used if id or youtube_id is used.
-This can only be used to provide a responsive wrap to the iframe.

-### These options may also be set:

-`title="show/hide" (default: "show")`
-Whether to show or hide the video's title.
-This option is only used when the video is output using the id attribute.

-`title_style="[css-class]" (default: blank)`
-Css class that gets added to the title to apply multiple custom styles.
-Can be used for styling the title.
-"Overlayed" is built in, which makes the title absolutely positioned in the bottom left hand corner of the video.

-`thumbnail="show/hide" (default: "show")`
-Shows or hides the custom thumbnail.
-If the video is brought in using the youtube_id attribute, or the video post has no featured image, then the youtube default image will be used.
-No thumbnail image will be shown when using the iframe_url attribute.

-`type="embed/modal/gallery" (default: "embed")`
-Changes which type of video is brought in.
-Embed or modal can be used with or without a video page set up.
-Gallery requires the videos be added by the id attribute.

-`gallery_options="" (default: empty)`
-Only used when the type is set to gallery.
-Adds different carousel control options:
-* "arrows" : adds arrows that sit ontop of the video.
-* "thumbnails" : adds a row of thumnail images below that can be used to select a different video.
-* "indicators" : indicator buttons underneath the video.

 ## Shortcode examples

 Youtube video embed with a custom thumbnail and a title: